Antiderivative of the Semicircle: Geometry Meets Calculus

 Adding the two pieces:

-The area under a semicircle from \(-r\) to \(x\) splits neatly into a circular sector (a pie slice) and a right triangle.
-Each piece has a simple formula, and adding them gives the full antiderivative – no algebraic tricks required.
+The area under a semicircle from \(-r\) to \(x\) decomposes into a circular sector and a right triangle.
+Each piece has an elementary formula, and their sum gives the full antiderivative – no algebraic substitution is required.

 \[\boxed{A(x) = \frac{1}{2}r^2\!\left[\pi - \arccos\!\left(\frac{x}{r}\right)\right] + \frac{1}{2}\,x\sqrt{r^2 - x^2}}\]